 What are your app’s strengths and weaknesses?

 SWOT analysis — analyzing your strengths, weaknesses, opportunities, and threats — is essential for app validation.

 When you start thinking about how to find and validate app ideas, you need to know your own business to a T. Without understanding your weaknesses, it will be hard to evaluate and eliminate possible threats, while knowing your strengths will help you find the perfect niche to expand into.

 How are you planning to get revenue?

 The cost of mobile app development is high, and you’ll need investment.
-Unless you have ample funding from elsewhere (for example, if your app is only a small part of your business), you’ll need to get revenue from it.
+Unless you have ample mobile app funding from elsewhere (for example, if your app is only a small part of your business), you’ll need to get revenue from it.

 There are several ways to monetize mobile apps.